Qiskit/rustworkx/docs/source/tutorial/dags.rst

         edge_attr_fn=lambda edge: {"label": str(edge)}
     )

-In this representation of the circuit the flow of data through the bits is modeled by edges.
+In this representation of the circuit, the flow of data through the bits is modeled by edges.
 The first set of nodes are input nodes and the last set are output nodes representing the beginning state and end state of each bit (both classical and quantum).
-The compiler then runs analysis and transformations on this DAG view of a quantum circuit to optimize the quantum circuit so it can be executed on real hardware.
+The compiler then runs analysis and transformations on the DAG representation of a quantum circuit to optimize the quantum circuit so it can be executed on real hardware.
 For example, a simple transformation pass is to translate the quantum gates in the circuit to the set of gates allowed on a device.
-In the above example if we were to attempt to run that on a QPU that didn't natively support the ``H`` quantum gate we'd have to translate that to an equivalent series of instructions that the hardware actually supported.
+If we were to attempt to run the above circuit on a QPU that didn't natively support the ``H`` quantum gate, we'd first have to translate it to an equivalent series of instructions that the hardware actually supported.
 A simplified view of how this is performed is: